sngo1/DSi/README.md

 - ##### Add an asteroid - after clicking this button, click once to place your asteroid in the solar system and click again in the direction you want it to move in.
 - ##### Add a planet - after clicking this button, click anywhere in the solar system to start a circular orbit around the Sun.
 - ##### Add a star - after clicking this button, click anywhere in the solar system to place an immobile star.
+- ##### Remove last added object - click on the remove last button.
+- ##### Delete something - click on the delete button, then click on what you want to delete.
+If you change your mind, click on the delete button again.
 ## FAQs
 #### Q: There are too many choices!
 I can't decide what to put in my universe.
 A: Try the **RANDOM** button and let artificial randomness decide for you.